 Home ownership in Snohomish County has followed a disturbing pattern in recent decades.
 While 70% of White families are able to own homes, most Black and Latino families do not.

-The disadvantage that Black families face in Snohomish County is made clearer when we consider income.
+In the chart below we compare White and Black homeownership at different family income levels using the most recent census data.
 At every income level, White families are more likely to own homes than Black families.
-The chart below shows ownership rates in 2018 census counts.
-Among families earning $100,000-$150,000 annually, 85% of Whites were homeowners compared with 69% of Blacks.
-The gap grew starker at more modest family income levels.
-For those earning between $50,000 and $75,000 in 2018, 66% of Whites were owners compared with only 47% of Blacks.
+There were too few Black families in the top income sample to report, but for families earning $100,000-150,000 there is a 17% ownership gap which grows larger at more modest income levels.
+For those earning between $50,000 and $75,000, 60% of Whites were owners compared with only 27% of Blacks.
 And look at the difference among those earning less than $50,000.
-White families were almost twice as likely to be homeowners as Black families.
-Remarkably, 46% of White families at this modest income level were able to own homes.
+White families were four times as likely to be homeowners as Black families.
+Remarkably, 50% of White families at this modest income level were able to own homes.
 Here we see the effects of multigeneration wealth building.
 At current prices new buyers with modest incomes are shut out of homeownership unless they are converting homes long held in the family or other sources of wealth.

 Race categories in these calculations treat Latino as an exclusive category.
 Thus the labels Black, White, Indigenous, and Asian do not include anyone who indicated Hispanic/Latino heritage.
 The category Asian, always complicated, includes Pacific Islanders, South Asians, and East Asians.
 These charts do not include persons who answered with two or more race categories.
 Only in recent census surveys was this an option and in this six decade report and charts, we were not able to include them.